Nedara-Project/nedara-lws/README.md

 ### 2. Create `config.json`

-Define the list of services you want to manage (and potentially any config files):
+Define the list of services you want to manage (and potentially any config files — mandatory for each service):

 ```json
 {